Synthetic biology: Orthogonal approach

 It is also known as perpendicular engineering.
 This strategy, also referred to as "chemical synthetic biology," principally seeks to alter or enlarge the genetic codes of living systems utilising artificial DNA bases and/or amino acids.
 This subfield is also connected to xenobiology, a newly developed field that combines systems chemistry, synthetic biology, exobiology, and research into the origins of life.
 In recent decades, researchers have created compounds that are structurally similar to the DNA canonical bases to see if those "alien" or xeno (XNA) molecules may be employed as genetic information carriers.
 Similar to this, noncanonical moieties have taken the place of the DNA sugar (deoxyribose).
 In order to express information other than the 20 conventional amino acids of proteins, the genetic code can be altered or enlarged.
 One method involves incorporating a specified unnatural, noncanonical, or xeno amino acid (XAA) into one or more proteins at one or more precise places using orthogonal enzymes and a transfer RNA adaptor from an other organism.
 By using "directed evolution," which entails repeated cycles of gene mutagenesis (genotypic diversity production), screening or selection (of a specific phenotypic trait), and amplification of a better variant for the following iterative round, orthogonal enzymes are produced Numerous XAAs have been effectively incorporated into proteins in more complex creatures like worms and flies as well as in bacteria, yeast, and human cell lines.
 As a result of canonical DNA sequence changes, directed evolution also enables the development of orthogonal ribosomes, which make it easier to incorporate XAAs into proteins or create "mirror life," or biological systems that contain biomolecules made up of enantiomers with different chiral orientations.

 Enabling technologies

 Several novel enabling technologies were critical to the success of synthetic biology.
 Concepts include standardization of biological parts and hierarchical abstraction to permit using those parts in synthetic systems.
-DNA serves as the guide for how biological processes should function, like the score to a complex symphony of life.
-Our ability to comprehend and design biological systems has undergone significant modifications as a result of developments in the previous few decades in both reading (sequencing) and writing (synthesis) DNA sequences.
+DNA serves as the guide for how biological processes function.
+The ability to comprehend and design biological systems has undergone significant modifications as a result of developments in the previous few decades in both reading (sequencing) and writing (synthesis) DNA sequences.
 These developments have produced ground-breaking techniques for designing, assembling, and modifying DNA-encoded genes, materials, circuits, and metabolic pathways, enabling an ever-increasing amount of control over biological systems and even entire organisms.

 Basic technologies include reading and writing DNA (sequencing and fabrication).
 Measurements under multiple conditions are needed for accurate modeling and computer-aided design (CAD).